OpenDiS/OpenDiS/doc/core_libraries/exadis_documentation/user_guide/python_interface/python_modules.md

 ```
 Available remesh rules are:

 * `remesh_rule='LengthBased'`: Remeshing procedure based on minimum and maximum segment length parameters.
 Segments longer than `state["maxseg"]` will be bisected.
-End-nodes of segments shorter than `state["maxseg"]` will be merged when allowed.
+End-nodes of segments shorter than `state["minseg"]` will be merged when allowed.
 Specific remesh parameters:
     - `state["maxseg"]`: maximum segment discretization size length in units of `burgmag`.
     - `state["minseg"]`: minimum segment discretization size length in units of `burgmag`.
     - `coarsen_mode` (optional): coarsening procedure: 0 = segment-based coarsening, 1 = node-based coarsening.
-Default: 1.
+Default: 0.
     - `remove_small_loops` (optional): flag to attempt to remove small dislocation loops from the simulation that can negatively affect the time step size.
 Default: 0.